nqb/lightbulb/guides/ansible_engine/2-playbook/README.md

     dest: /var/www/html/
 ```

-* These four lines ensure that the `httpd.conf` file is copied over to the target node.
+* These four lines ensure that the `index.html` file is copied over to the target node.
 [Click here](http://docs.ansible.com/ansible/copy_module.html) to see all options for the copy module.

 ```yml
 - name: Ensure httpd is started